 There are several reasons why your ads may not be running:

-What you can do: Consider changing your website's landing page to include the relevant content in text or add text attributes to the page's rich media elements.
-Once your landing page complies with our policy, resubmit your ad for review.
+What you can do: Consider including the relevant content in text on your ad's landing page or adding text attributes to the page's rich media elements.
+When you've made those changes, resubmit your ad for review.

 If your ad is disapproved, but you believe that it complies with our policy, please contact AdWords support to request that your ad be reviewed again.

 If your ad text and landing page comply with this policy and the ad uses keyword insertion, it can insert a keyword that includes a trademark without explicit authorization from the trademark owner.
 If your ad text and landing page don't comply with this policy, the keyword may trigger the ad but it won't be inserted into ad text.

 If your ad uses keyword-level landing page URLs and includes a restricted trademark in ad text or as a keyword that inserts into ad text, we'll evaluate each landing page for compliance with this policy.
 Whether an ad uses keyword-level landing page URLs, ad-level landing page URLs, or a combination of both, we will evaluate the landing page that the user sees in each circumstance.